Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Examples

 At the end we discuss the stability of edge excitations in the two SET phases.
 Notice that the chiral bosons $\{\phi_{1,2}\}$ transform as \bea\notag \bpm\phi_1(x,t)\\ \phi_2(x,t)\epm\overset{\bsg}\longrightarrow\bpm-\phi_1(x,t)\\ \phi_2(x,t)+\frac{n_1}{2}\pi\epm. \eea under time reversal operation $\bsg$.
 As a result the edges can be completely gapped by introducing Higgs terms \bea\notag \mathcal{H}_{higgs}=C\cos\big(2\phi_1(x,t)\big). \eea which pins chiral boson field $\phi_1(x,t)$ to a classical value $\langle\phi_1(x,t)\rangle=0$ or $\pi$, without breaking the time reversal symmetry.
 Therefore in general there are no gapless edge states for the two SET phases with $G_s=Z_2^T$.

-Potentially, one could conceive of a phase where both electric and magnetic charges transform projectively under time reversal symmetry.
-However, such a phase is only possible as the surface state of a 3D SPT phase with time reversal symmetry \cite{Vishwanath2012}.
-The K-matrix classification correctly reproduces the fact that this phase is forbidden.
+Potentially, one could conceive of a phase where both electric and magnetic vortices transform projectively under time reversal symmetry.
+However, such a phase is only possible as the surface state of a 3+1-D SPT phase with time reversal symmetry\cite{Vishwanath2013}.
+The {\bf K}-matrix classification correctly reproduces the fact that this phase is forbidden.